leafingio/monolithic-node-seed/README.md

 ## Configuration

 ### Features
-To enable or disable features go to config/features.config.js and change the variables.
+To enable or disable features go to .env file and change the variables.
 When you start the API you will see the log that outputs enabled features

 ### Environment
-To change the environment go to config/server.config.js and change the environment variable.
+To change the environment go to .env file and change the SERVER_ENVIRONMENT variable.
-There are 2 environment setups:
+There are 3 environment setups:
+* dev (you own computer)
-* 'dev'
+* test (testing server)
-* (other)
+* prod (production server)
-Using dev, the logs will output in the console, otherwise will generate log files inside the log folder. (if log folder doesn't exist, the api will create it automatically).
-Also the environment setup will set the MongoDB url specified inside config/db.config.js
+I've used dotenv to configure the environment variables with preload.
+This means that when you start the server with npm it will load automatically the correct variables based on the SERVER_ENVIRONMENT variable and put them inside process.env[VARIABLE].
+You can configure your server options inside this file or you can extend them.
+In order to extend the environment variables, follow de .env template and load them in your JS files as process.env[process.env.SERVER_ENVIRONMENT + '_your_variable'].
+** Remember not to commit your .env file into version control, it will expose your credentials in open source projects **

 ### Documentation
 To generate the api documentation you need to run `grunt`.
 If you want to extend the api documentation, just follow